dotnet/EntityFramework.Docs/entity-framework/core/modeling/relationships.md

 > [!NOTE]
 > The `UsingEntity` overloads that don't have a `Action<EntityTypeBuilder> configureJoinEntityType` parameter return an `EntityTypeBuilder` for the join entity type, so the configuration can be chained.
 Also, starting with EF Core 7.0 there are overloads without a `Type` parameter.
 These will assume that the type is `Dictionary<string, object>`, which is recommended when you don't plan on using the join entity directly.

-> [!NOTE]
-> The ability to configure many-to-many relationships was introduced in EF Core 5.0, for previous version use the following approach.

 #### Indirect many-to-many relationships